nakkht/pgu.dev/_posts/2020-12-16-ios-build-versioning.md

 For time value we can use multiple strategies based on how frequently the builds are uploaded.
 Using seconds based value would be overkill and would require some adjustments as more than `1607898099` seconds have already passed since Unix epoch and that's more characters than we are allowed to have.
 More realistic time count would be minutes/hours or even days.
 While using minutes, we have unique values until `18 February 2160` - equivalent to 99,999,999 minutes since Unix epoch.

-As a result, `version.sh` script to generate `CFBundleVersion` value from elapsed minutes since the beginning of Unix epoch will look something like this:
+`version.sh` script to generate `CFBundleVersion` value from elapsed minutes since the beginning of Unix epoch will look something like this:
 ```sh
 #!/bin/sh -euo pipefail